 Now, don’t get me wrong – I’m not lumping every backpacker into this category, and a big blow out every once in a while can be healthy (and fun!) but I just don’t like to be/stay in that kind of environment.
 So where else should you stay?
-Read on to find out more about my favorite place: Haad Salad.
+Read on to find why Haad Salad is the best place to stay on Koh Phangan!

-Haad Salad, of course!
-The best kept secret on Koh Phangan! best
+Haad Salad is The best place to stay on Koh Phangan! est

 Located in the North West of Koh Phangan – and the complete opposite to Haad Rin (in both location and style!)
-I would go back there in a heartbeat.
+I would go back to Haad Salad in a heartbeat.